 Address: 110 George Street The Rocks

-Triangular in design, the Meudon is a high-rise apartment block reminiscent of the famous Flatiron Building of New York.
+The Meudon is a high-rise apartment block, triangular in design and reminiscent of the famous Flatiron Building of New York.
 Flats in this Art Deco gem offer a great view of the harbour and go for astronomical prices.

 Architect: Architects Crane and Scott l Opened: 1933